dhis2/dhis2-core/README.md

 # DHIS 2

 DHIS 2 is a flexible information system for data capture, management, validation, analytics and visualization.
+It allows for data capture through clients ranging from Web browsers, Android devices, Java feature phones and SMS.
+It features data visualization apps for dashboards, pivot tables, charting and GIS.
+It provides metadata management and configuration.
+Its data model and services are exposed through a RESTful Web API.

 ## Overview